dpb85/RNAseq-Project/MasterNotes.md

 ### Gene Ontology Analysis

-Results of a gene ontology analysis can be found [here](https://pantherdb.org/tools/compareToRefList.jsp).
-The thymine biosynthetic process pathway significantly abundant in the genes differentially expressed.
-Four of five genes in the thiamine biosynthetic process were differentially expressed, compared to the 0.01 genes expected.
+Results of a gene ontology analysis show that the thymine biosynthetic process pathway was significantly upregulated.
+Four of five genes in the thiamine biosynthetic process were differentially expressed, compared to the 0.01 genes expected by random chance.
 This constitutes a fold enrichment greater than 100, and a p-value of 6.47^10-11.
 In the absence of thiamine, it is likely that this pathway is upregulated in order for the organism to create its own thiamine in order to satisfy its thiamine needs.

-several timespathway came up, number genex expected, number in our list, fold enrichment, p val, my interpretation of it.

-Circle back to og goals
+Several transmembrane transport genes were also present in the differentially expressed genes.
+This may be due to the cell's increased need to transport any available nutrients into the cell when in a nutrient-deprived environment.

+Results of this analysis show significant differential expression in genes due to thiamine presence and absence.
+The thirteen genes identified as differentially expressed shed light on some of the key components of vitamin metabolism in _Candida albicans_.

 Questions: need the fastqc html?
 Or even link to it?
-"Add names of intermediate files but don't need to add them yoruself" -- which files?
+"Add names of intermediate files but don't need to add them yoruself" -- which files? several timespathway came up, number genex expected, number in our list, fold enrichment, p val, my interpretation of it.
+Circle back to og goals